-In the climbing fraternity, the mountains of the Annapurna region are considered among the most dangerous mountains to climb.
+In the climbing fraternity, the mountains of the Annapurna region are considered among the most dangerous in the world.
 Out of the fourteen peaks reaching 8000 m or above, Annapurna has one of the highest mortality rates.
-Till date, there have been only about 200 summit ascents to Annapurna main (I) compared to thousands on Mt Everest during the same time period.
+Till date, there have been only about 200 summit ascents to Annapurna main (I) compared to thousands on Mt Everest during the same period.
 Particularly, climbing the south face of Annapurna main is considered the most difficult of all the routes to the summit.
 The mountain also has the highest fatality to summit ratio (i.e. average number of deaths for a successful summit) of about 32%.
 Snow storms and avalanches are way too common on the mountain and account for most of the fatalities on its corridor.